 The key here is storytelling.
 Everyone knows the power of a story, but it might be the single greatest thing you can do to create a team of commando volunteers.
 They say “yes” even to last minute requests because the story you are telling resonates deeply with them.
 It has become part of them.

-As a leader, you need to think through three things in regards to your organization’s story:
+As a leader, you need to think through three things in regard to your organization’s story:

 As a nonprofit leader, your time is taken up with a lot.
 But your best tool to build a team of commando volunteers is to clearly identify your story and tell it in as many different ways as possible.
 And how do you know when someone has become one of your key volunteers?
 They tell the story on their own.